 Writing apps are among the most useful apps you can have on your iPhone or iPad, but they’re not always the first apps you think of.
-Maybe it’s because most people don’t write full-length works on their iOS devices.
-Maybe it’s because they’re contented with in-built apps. whichever the case, there’s no genuine reason to not look into the rich world of iOS writing apps considering how many fantastic options are available today.
+Maybe it’s because most people don’t write full-length works on their iOS and iPadOS devices.
+Maybe it’s because they’re contented with in-built apps. whichever the case, there’s no genuine reason to not look into the rich world of iOS and iPadOS writing apps considering how many fantastic options are available today.

 The app store offers a variety of writing apps, from basic note takers to more advanced word processors, each with its own distinct feature set.
 Some, like Apple Pages And Microsoft Word, lets you format your text as you write.

-Best Notepad Apps for iPhone and iPad
+Best writing Apps for iPhone and iPad

 Our best picks: